Layr-Labs/eigenlayer-contracts/docs/multichain/destination/OperatorTableUpdater.md

 ) external;
 ```

-Confirms a new global table root by verifying a BN254 certificate signed by the `globalRootConfirmerSet`.
+Confirms a new global table root by verifying a BN254 certificate signed by the `generator`.
 See [`BN254CertificateVerifier`](./CertificateVerifier.md#bn254certificateverifier) for certificate verification.
 Roots are append only and cannot be overridden, only [disabled](#disableroot).

 *Effects*:
 * Updates `_latestReferenceTimestamp` to the new `referenceTimestamp`